 There are different routes that can take you to Piazza del Popolo.
 The only which has the least amount to walk involves bus 160 from Cerchi/Bocca Della Verita’ towards Villa Borghese/Washington and get off at Villa Borghese/Washington (14 stops).
 To get to the Cerchi/Bocca Della Verita’ bus stop you need to walk for 10 minutes along via Via di Santa Sabina and Via dell’Ara Massima di Ercole.
 From the Villa Borghese/Washington stop, Piazza del Popolo is only two minutes away.

 Find out more about Piazza del Popolo and Via del Corso here.

 P.S.
-That year I actually went to more than one trips, which was a rare thing to happen back in my early uni days.
+That year I actually went on more than one trips, which was a rare thing to happen back in my early uni days.
 (Three years later, I can tell you that things are a bit different.)
 So, stay tuned for another itinerary in a new country soon!